Enhanced detectability of axion's electromagnetic response with a RF-excited magnetic field in cavity: Introduction.

-{Haloscope is one of the typical installations to detect the electromagnetic responses (EMRs) of axion field in radio-frequency (rf) band.
-Given what the detection by the existing Haloscope-type detector (HTD) biased only by a high stationary magnetic field, is just the second axion-photon energy converted effect and thus the detectable signal is still significantly weak, here we propose a feasible approach to upgrade the existing HTD by additionally applying a transverse rf modulated magnetic field for generating the first-order axion-photon energy converted signal.
-Accordingly, we argue that the detection sensitivity of the upgrading HTD (UHTD) could be enhanced feasibly by a few orders of magnitude, compared with those achieved by the existing HTDs.
-The feasibility of the proposed UHTD is also discussed.\\} \keywords{Dark matter, axion, electromagnetic response detection, Haloscope, high stationary magnetic field, radio-frequency modulated magnetic filed}

-\section{Introduction}
+\section{Introduction.}

-Dark matter is believed as one of the indispensable components of universe, even though it cannot be directly observed~\cite{NRP2022,A2016}.
-Originally, the existence of dark matter was first speculated from the observed gravitational anomaly of the galactic rotational velocity~\cite{HPA1933}, and then was further supported by the measured anisotropies of the cosmic microwave background radiation (CMB)~\cite{A2020}.
-While, at the microscopic level, dark matter is regarded as the fundamental particle that is electrically neutral and beyond the standard model (SM) of particle physics.
-It is believed that the dark matter particle does not participate both the strong and electromagnetic interactions, and just couples to the certain particles in SM via weak interactions~\cite{ARAA2010}.
-Therefore, its existence could be indirectly tested by probing various effects caused by its possible weak interaction with the particles of SM.
-Certainly, these indirect effect detection usually require the extremely low noise (such as in deep underground environment to shield various potential perturbations typically such as from the high-energy cosmic rays).
-The typically installations include such as the LUX-ZEPLIN~\cite{NIMPRSA2020} , XENONnT~\cite{EPJC2017} , PandaX-4T~\cite{PRL2021} , SuperCDMS~\cite{PRD2017} and DarkSide-20k~\cite{EPJP2018}, etc..
-Alternatively, a series of telescopes with extremely deep observable fields, e.g., the Fermi Gamma-ray Space Telescope\cite{PRD2012}, AMS-02~\cite{PRL2013}, and the HESS~\cite{PRD2014}, etc., had also been built to capture possible secondary signals ( such as the gamma rays, antiprotons, electrons, etc.) generated by the potential annihilation or decay of high-energy dark matter particles.
-Additionally,it was expected that certain high-energy dark matter particles could be observed during the high-energy particle collisions with the Large Hadron Collider~\cite{PRD2019}.
-However, up to date, no definitive signal of the dark matter has been discovered yet, although a series of observations had provided the relevant parameter constraints.
-Particularly,the existence of WIMPs (Weakly Interacting Massive Particles) with larger masses had been ruled out almost completely~\cite{PRL2018}.
-This make the detection of the dark matter candidates with the lighter masses, such as dark photons, axions, and axion-like particles, etc., have been paid the increasing attention in recent years~\cite{SA2022}.
+Dark matter is believed to be one of the indispensable components of the universe, even though it cannot be directly observed~\cite{NRP2022,A2016}.
+It is believed that the existence of dark matter could be indirectly tested by probing various effects caused by its possible weak interaction with the particles in Standard Model (SM) at the microscopic level~\cite{ARAA2010,A2024}.
+However, up to date, no definitive signal of the dark matter has been discovered yet, although a series of observations have provided various relevant parameter constraints.
+Given the existence of WIMPs (Weakly Interacting Massive Particles) with larger masses has been ruled out almost completely~\cite{PRL2018}, detections of the lighter dark matter candidates, such as dark photons, axions, and axion-like particles, etc. have received increasing attention in recent years~\cite{SA2022}.